Social Media Guidelines

 Be accurate.
 Make sure that you have all the facts before you post.
 It’s better to verify information with a source first than to have to post a correction or retraction later.
 Cite and link to your sources whenever possible; after all, that’s how you build community.

-- Monitor your site and delete profanity or offensive comments according to the UT Tyler Facebook/Social Media Policy.
+- Monitor your site and delete profanity or offensive comments, in accordance with the UT Tyler social media policy.
 At the same time, respond to any negative or inaccurate comments about UT Tyler by providing accurate information in a positive way.
 It is NOT appropriate to delete comments because you disagree.

 - The whole concept of social media is to engage people in conversation.
-Encourage comments.
+Encourage comments and follow up.

 Raise awareness of your communications efforts by:

 - Sharing your social networking site.
-Many university department and programs have official UT Tyler social networking presences.
-Add the name to the university list by submitting the link to firstname.lastname@example.org.
+Many university departments and programs have official UT Tyler social networking presences.
+Register to be an officially recognized social media presence for UT Tyler.

 Respect Copyrights and Fair Use